Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Introduction

+\cite{SunLiu21} examined staffing under the DSPP model of \cite{ZhangHongGlynn}, showing that the square-root safety rule persists despite over-dispersion.
+This is because their model's intensity variability does not scale with $\lambda$, so it does not capture Taylor's law.
+In contrast, our model's variability scales as a power law in $\lambda$, yielding a safety level of order $\lambda^{(\alpha+1)/2}$ that generalizes the square-root rule.
+While both analyses use weak convergence arguments \citep{Whitt02,Whitt2007}, the proofs for $\alpha=0$ do not extend to $\alpha \in (0, 1)$.
+We also extend to non-stationary arrivals and develop a new estimation method based on heavy-traffic approximations.

-The reminder of the paper is organized as follows.
-In Section \ref{motivation}, we show that arrivals to a large-scale service system adhere to Taylor's law.
-In Section \ref{themodel}, we develop a new DSPP arrival model that generalizes the CIR process to capture over-dispersion governed by Taylor's law, and subsequently prove its stochastic-process limit in a heavy-traffic asymptotic regime.
-In Section \ref{sec:staffing}, we devise a new staffing rule based on the DSPP and an infinite-server approximation, and further refine it for finite-server queues.
-In Section~\ref{sec:model-comparison}, we compare the key features of our model with other arrival over-dispersion models in the literature and introduce a new MLE method leveraging heavy-traffic approximation.
-This method enables efficient parameter estimation and information criteria-based model selection.
-In Sections~\ref{sec:synthetic} and \ref{sec:casestudy}, we present numerical experiments with stationary and non-stationary arrivals, respectively, to validate our theoretical findings and demonstrate our staffing rule's superior performance compared to those derived from alternative arrival models.
-We conclude our paper in Section~\ref{conclusion}.
-Technical proofs and additional numerical experiments are provided in the e-companion to this paper.
+The rest of the paper is organized as follows.
+Section \ref{motivation} shows that arrivals in large-scale service systems follow Taylor's law.
+Section \ref{themodel} introduces a DSPP arrival model with a generalized CIR process to capture Taylor’s law, and establishes its heavy-traffic stochastic-process limit.
+Section \ref{sec:staffing} develops a staffing rule based on the DSPP and an infinite-server approximation, and then adapts it to finite-server queues.
+Section~\ref{sec:model-comparison} compares our model with related over-dispersion models and proposes a heavy-traffic-based MLE method for efficient estimation and information-criteria model selection.
+Sections~\ref{sec:synthetic} and \ref{sec:casestudy} present experiments with stationary and non-stationary arrivals that support the theory and show our staffing rule outperforms alternatives.
+Section~\ref{conclusion} concludes, and the e-companion contains technical proofs and additional experiments.